Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Replace me with weapon concept art
 {{% /notice %}}

-The distinctive feature of the player's weapon will be its ability to adjust its own muzzle angle to affect the characteristics of the shots that are fired.
+The distinctive feature of the player's gun will be its ability to adjust its muzzle angle to affect the characteristics of the shots that are fired.

-Gun Muzzle Modes:
+The mousewheel will be used to smoothly transition from narrow and wide fire modes:

 - Narrow:
 	- Low FireRate
 	- High Damage